 Our graduate program is relatively small by design.
-We maintain approximately 35 graduate students at a given time.
+We maintain approximately 35 graduate students.
 Thus, we are able to offer our students the luxury of small seminars, individualized programs, and extensive student-faculty contact.
 At the same time, the scope of the program is broad, encompassing an array of subspecialties in interpersonal communication, media communication, and organizational communication.
 Students in our graduate program are drawn from various parts of the U.S. as well as from other countries.
 Most have backgrounds in communication although we also admit students with degrees in other disciplines such as psychology, sociology, and linguistics.

 The Ph.D. program is structured to be completed in approximately five years by students entering with no previous graduate work.
 The Master of Arts (M.A.) degree is earned in the process, typically after two years in the program.
-Students with an M.A. from another university should be able to complete the Ph.D. degree in approximately four years (see Program Guidelines & Handbooks).
+Students with an M.A. from another university should be able to complete the Ph.D. degree in approximately four years.

 Those completing the Ph.D. at UCSB typically pursue teaching and research careers in academic settings, though some find employment in private or public research environments.
 Graduates of the doctoral program have obtained faculty positions at such distinguished institutions as Cornell University; University of Wisconsin, Madison; The Ohio State University; University of Arizona; Indiana University; University of Texas, Austin; San Diego State University; Samford University; University of San Diego; and University of Southern California.
 Please look through our Graduate Alumni Profiles.